SmithEcophysLab/NutNet_LBK/README.md

 # NutNet_LBK
-Repository for Nutreitn Network site in Lubbock, Texas
+Repository for Nutrient Network site in Lubbock, Texas